davis-research/MakeMyForests/README.md

 This function takes your trimmed tree data frame’s SPCD column,  and your species info (sppinfo) data frame (see the example file) and returns a vector where the max height of a particular species is in the correct spot.
 Since maxht is a constant for species, this allows you to use it like a factor in the NLS model.
 You should be able to input either the full trimmed tree data frame or just the vector.

+### putH2

+This function takes your trimmed tree data frame and your species info data frame and returns a vector of values computed by the getH2 function to add to your species info data frame.

+### getRadius

+This function computers a radius according to equations established by Bechtold et al. (2004).
+You must input a data.frame with “spcc”, “b0”, and “b1”.
+This function does not currently support the “b2” parameter because I didn’t need it for the species I was calculating.
+This function also takes DIA in centimeters and converts it to inches for the calculations, then returns the LCR in meters, not feet.

+### get C2

+This function gets the mean uncompacted crown ratio for each species and puts it in a vector.
+It takes your species info data frame and the tree data frame.